StateLinFormer: Stateful Training Enhancing Long-term Memory in Navigation: RELATED WORK

 \subsection{Memory-Based Adaptation}

 Memory is a cornerstone for efficient navigation, as it allows agents to leverage past experiences to optimize current decision-making.
 In recent years, several works have introduced explicit memory mechanisms to extend effective context horizons in Transformer-based navigation models.
 ReLIC \cite{elawady2025relic} extends the effective context window to tens of thousands of steps via learnable key-value memory vectors, while Memo \cite{gupta2025memo} compresses long histories into summary tokens for efficient retrieval.
 While these memory-based methods demonstrably enhance adaptive capabilities, their memory mechanisms are typically trained under settings where hidden states are reset between training trajectories.
 As a result, memory does not persist across training batches, limiting exposure to continuously evolving interaction streams.
 This reflects a broader challenge in sequence modeling: maintaining information across sequence boundaries.
-Early work, such as Katrompas et al. \cite{katrompas2021enhancing} explored stateful training to preserve hidden states across sequences, demonstrating that preventing state resets can improve long-term dependency modeling.
+Early work, such as Katrompas et al. \cite{katrompas2021enhancing} explored stateful training for LSTM-based sequence classification tasks, demonstrating that preventing state resets can improve long-term dependency modeling.
 However, such stateful optimization has not been systematically investigated in long-horizon embodied navigation, particularly with scalable linear-attention architectures.